Prevention when travelling

 Protect yourself against mosquito bites while travelling to reduce the risk of bringing mosquito borne diseases home with you.

-Get vaccinated before you travel.
-If travelling overseas, you could be at risk of exotic mosquito borne diseases.
+Before travelling overseas seek medical advice regarding appropriate vaccinations and malaria prevention medication as you could be at risk of exotic mosquito borne diseases.

 - You can be vaccinated against yellow fever and Japanese encephalitis.

 - Seek medical advice regarding the possible need for malaria prophylaxis.